 Dr. Howell has a national reputation as an expert in quality of care, and racial and ethnic disparities in maternal and child health.
 Her track record of NIH research funding is extensive.
 She has served on several expert committees including Institute of Medicine committees on postpartum depression and LGBT health, Joint Commission panels, NIH expert panels, American College of Obstetricians and Gynecologists national committees, international external scientific advisory boards, NIH study sections, and editorial boards.

-Founding the Women’s Health Research Institute is a natural extension of Dr. Howell’s broad and actionable research focus and her commitment to improving health outcomes.
+Founding The Blavatnik Family Women’s Health Research Institute is a natural extension of Dr. Howell’s broad and actionable research focus and her commitment to improving health outcomes.
 As she builds this unique Institute within the Icahn School of Medicine at Mount Sinai, Dr. Howell will establish partnerships with research and clinical practice colleagues across the Mount Sinai Health System who share her goal to improve the health and well-being of women.